Imagine this conversation:

 The messenger matters

-No matter how effective the message may be, the messenger must also be credible.
-The presenter must be able to provide examples that directly tie to the audience’s personal and business experiences.
+No matter how effective the message may be, the facilitator has to be credible and find ways to “Make it Matter” to the participants by personalizing the experience with relevant, memorable examples and stories that directly tie to the audience’s personal and business experiences.

-The messenger must have professional stature and credibility that place them on the same level as their executive audiences.
-Most importantly, senior leaders don’t want to be lectured; otherwise, they will tune out or walk out.
-They need to be engaged with their colleagues.
-Forcing audiences to listen to information that they can absorb in other ways – books, iPods, iPads, Kindles, and so on – wastes everyone’s time.
+The facilitator must be professional and able to quickly understand and acclimate to the needs of any audience.
+Most importantly, professionals at all levels don’t want to be lectured; otherwise, they will tune out or walk out.
+In other words, the learning experience must matter, be engaging, interactive, and offer ample challenges for discussion amongst peers.
+The facilitator also must “Make it Simple” by offering easy-to-apply “prescriptions” for avoiding risks to the organization.
+Forcing audiences to listen to information that they can absorb in other ways – podcasts, books, websites, and so on – wastes everyone’s time.

-When leaders know they will need and benefit from an operation, and find the right expert, they will agree to surgery.
-The same is true for learning on subjects tied to their own and their organization’s wellbeing.
+Just as when patients know they will need and benefit from an operation and find the right expert who can make the diagnosis matter to them personally, they will most likely agree to surgery.
+The same is true for leaders learning about topics such as ethics, professionalism, and legal behavior.